 When it comes to attending some of the world’s most beloved annual events, it’s always best to plan ahead.
-Why not make 2018 the year for checking one or two “bucket list” festivals off your list?
+Why not make 2020 the year for checking one or two bucket-list festivals off your list?

 Here are the top festivals to travel for this year.

-What to expect: The world’s largest winter carnival is fun for all ages, complete with a snow sculpture competition, ice canoe races and live shows.
+What to expect: The world’s largest winter carnival is fun for all ages, complete with ice sculpture workshops, ice canoe races and live shows.

 What to expect: 10 days of celebrating Palm Springs’ iconic midcentury architecture and design through neighbourhood tours, home tours, fashion shows and a new film series.

-What to expect: The last day of Miami’s 10-day Carnaval celebrations, Calle Ocho is a roaring street party with food, dancing and lots of culture in Little Havana.
+What to expect: Calle Ocho, the largest Latino music festival in the United States, is a roaring street party with food, dancing and lots of culture in Little Havana.

 What to expect: Hipsters and Hollywood stars dancing in the desert for two weekends of pop, rock, electronica and indie music.